 Painting your home is one of the most effective, easy and affordable ways to refresh your property.
 However, some homeowners come across mould during this process and are unsure of whether to halt the painting process altogether or continue on.
 Mould can be hazardous to our health, which is why tackling it must be done safely and securely to prevent the issue from worsening.
 Painting over the mould on your walls may seem like an easy solution, however, it is only superficial and ignores the larger issue at hand.

 All mould issues should be addressed by professionals and then painting can ensue once remediation has been completed and the area is deemed safe.
-Read on to learn more about painting over mould.
+Read on to learn more about painting over a mould.

 Why You Shouldn’t Paint Over Mould

 Painting over the mould only neglects the various serious problems at hand and delays the inevitable.
-Additionally, it continues to put the health of yourself and family at risk.
+Additionally, it continues to put the health of yourself and your family at risk.
 When you paint over the mould, you are merely masking the dangerous problem and allowing it to grow.
-Not only does painting over it do nothing to fix the issue, it allows the mould to saturate material, especially drywall, which will eventually have to be completely removed and replaced.
+Not only does painting over it do nothing to fix the issue, but it also allows the mould to saturate material, especially drywall, which will eventually have to be completely removed and replaced.

 What Can Happen If You Paint Over Mould

 Painting over the mould accelerates its growth and will not eliminate it.
 Paint may be mould-resistant, however, it cannot complete combat it and operates proactively instead of reactively.
 Mould will eventually return, ruining the new paint application by causing bubbling, chipping or cracked paint.
 In the end, this can cost much more to restore than to have hired mould remediation services at the start.